Categories

 To verify that your emails are being encrypted with TLS, you can use third-party email testing tools or check the message headers.
 The message headers will show if the email was delivered over a TLS-secured connection.

-Enabling TLS encryption in Office 365 helps protect the privacy and security of your email communications.
+Enabling TLS encryption in My Office 24/7 helps protect the privacy and security of your email communications.
 It prevents unauthorized access to your sensitive information and ensures that your messages are transmitted securely over the internet.

 By enabling TLS, you can comply with industry regulations and standards that require secure email communication, such as HIPAA (Health Insurance Portability and Accountability Act) and GDPR (General Data Protection Regulation).

-Office 365 is known for its robust security measures, including the use of Transport Layer Security (TLS) to secure communications between its services.
-However, there are some common issues that users may encounter with TLS in Office 365.
+My Office 24/7 is known for its robust security measures, including the use of Transport Layer Security (TLS) to secure communications between its services.
+However, there are some common issues that users may encounter with TLS in My Office 24/7.

 1. Email delivery problems